- Over 1 Million Braces Sold Worldwide

 An MRI scan can show up any underlying damage that has been caused to the nerves.
 These scans use radio waves and powerful magnetic fields to gain a more detailed view of what is inside your body.

-There are many conditions which can be characterised by neck pain.
+There are many conditions that can be characterised by neck pain.
 If you are suffering from a stiff neck or other symptoms of cervical spondylosis, you should speak to your GP.
 They will be able to carry out the initial tests and then refer you for more specialist checks or treatment if required.

-All the above medications have different side effects, and should be discussed with your doctor before you decide whether they would be suitable for you.
+All the above medications have different side effects and should be discussed with your doctor before you decide whether they would be suitable for you.

 Exercise: There are certain measures you can take to help yourself relieve the symptoms of cervical spondylosis.
 Swimming, walking or other low impact exercises may help to reduce neck pain.